Equal-Vote/star-server/README.md

 # star-server

-star-server is built using Flask for the back end server and React for the front end user interface
+star-server is built using Express (For now) for the back end server and React for the front end user interface

 ## Installation